 If a purebred Maine Coon doesn’t grow as expected there could be an underlying medical reason or it may not be receiving sufficient nutrition.
 There is also the possibility that it’s actually a mixed breed if you don’t have proof of its origin.

-If a litter runt occurs it’s because cats have a Y-shaped uterus and the unfortunate fetus in the center of the Y gets the least nutrition, which leads to low birth weight.
+When a litter runt occurs it’s because cats have a Y-shaped uterus and the unfortunate fetus in the center of the Y gets the least nutrition, which leads to low birth weight.

-This smaller, weaker kitten is then pushed aside by its sibling when it comes to feeding time.
+This smaller, weaker kitten is often pushed aside by its sibling when it comes to feeding time.
 In most cases, if a runt survives past the first 8 weeks, it is very likely to thrive and achieve a normal healthy size as an adult cat.

 Other symptoms are excessive thirst, increased urination, hyperactivity, panting, diarrhea, disheveled appearance, vomiting, and increased shedding.